baeolophus/TAGS_shiny_version/README.md

 ### .lux sample file screenshots and descriptions

 ## Step 7.
 Download data
-The three download buttons will export three different file formats.
-For the sample .lig file originally named GL36_000.lig, , the downloaded file will be named as follows
+The three download buttons will export three different file formats, prefixed with the download type and suffixed with the download date.
+For the sample .lig file originally named GL36_000.lig, the downloaded file will be named as follows
 - "Download TAGS format (original data with edits and twilights)" creates <a href="/data/TAGS_format_data-GL36_000.lig2023-02-20.csv">TAGS_format_data-GL36_000.lig2023-02-20.csv</a>.
 - "Download edited coordinates only" creates <a href="/data/coord_data-GL36_000.lig2023-02-20.csv">coord_data-GL36_000.lig2023-02-20.csv</a>.
 - "Download edited twilights only" creates <a href="/data/twilights_data-GL36_000.lig2023-02-20.csv">twilights_data-GL36_000.lig2023-02-20.csv</a>.